 We follow the core values of the NHS and offer professional doctorates in a range of health and social care disciplines – many of which are endorsed by Skills For Care, a national organisation for workforce development in social care.

 We also offer courses that make our students eligible for registration with other professional bodies – such as the Health Care Professions – and we've received funding from the Health Education England, Newton Foundation, Medical Research Council and the largest national clinical research funder in Europe, The National Institute for Health Research.

 To see all the undergraduate and postgraduate degrees we offer, visit our healthcare and social care subject area page.
 We also offer short courses and continuing professional development courses that cover all aspects of the health and social care.

 Our undergraduate and postgraduate students use our Centre for Simulation in Health and Care (CSH&C) facility to develop their diagnostic, clinical assessment, clinical decision-making and leadership skills through practical experience and guidance.

-We're also home to a realistic operating theatre with human patient simulators, a clinical skills laboratory, a digital x-ray suite, virtual environment radiotherapy training system and a dedicated ultrasound room.
+We're also home to a realistic operating theatre with human patient simulators, a clinical skills laboratory, a digital x-ray suite and a dedicated ultrasound room.

 Explore the research we're doing across the 3 areas of expertise within our Health and Care Professions research – including our most recent projects, funders and more.